Brijendrasial/Steamtrades.com-Automated-Bump/README.md

 **Prerequisites:**

+1) You need to install python: https://www.python.org/downloads/

-1) You need to login in steamtrades.com using any browser (Chrome).
+2) You need to login in steamtrades.com using any browser (Chrome).

-2) steamtrades.com cookie [PHPSESSID Value] is needed to verify your account.
+3) steamtrades.com cookie [PHPSESSID Value] is needed to verify your account.

-3) form_key value is needed to authorise your post.
+4) form_key value is needed to authorise your post.

 **How to Use steamtrades_settings.py:**